 Buy your decorations second hand

 This year I decided that I didn’t want to go overboard with the Christmas decorations, we’ve only just moved in 2 months ago and I didn’t really think of Christmas with my moving-out plan and since we’ve already established enough times that this time of year isn’t the best for me, I’m not overly massive on decorating.
-However that doesn’t mean I should spite Pedro and not decorate, it just means I should be smart about how I decorate, as should you.
+However that doesn’t mean I should spite myself and not decorate, it just means I should be smart about how I decorate, as should you.
 I actually only bought one set of baubals and then asked my mum if she had any she didn’t want, which she did, and I had them second hand instead.
 This means that the unused plastic now has a new home, I didn’t spend money buying into it and these decorations will now last me years to come without having a need to throw them out.

 and most importantly: recycle!